htaiwan/GC/README.md

 * What is your favorite framework?
 Why?

 ### 5. iOS developers have a "dispatch_after(when, queue, block   )" Grand Central Dispatch (GCD) function they can utilize but once it's set up, these calls can not be easily cancelled.
 Describe how you might implement a more convenient version of this named "cancellable_dispatch_after"

+### 6. Search Quesitons

  * How could you cancel a block in the operation queue after   it has been dispatched?